qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * With the third :guilabel:`Identifiable layers` tab you set (or disable) which layers will respond to the identify tool.
 (See the Map tools paragraph from the :ref:`gui_options` section to enable identifying of multiple layers.)
-* The tab :guilabel:`WMS Server` allows to define information about the QGIS mapserver Service Capabilities, the Extent and the CRS Restrictions.
+* The tab :guilabel:`OWS Server` allows to define information about the QGIS mapserver Service Capabilities, the Extent and the CRS Restrictions as well as the WFS Capabilities.
 Activating the |checkbox| :guilabel:`Add WKT geometry to feature info response` will allow to query the WMS layers.

 .. _gui_options: